sheilaje/weather-App/README.md

 ## Minimum Viable Product(MVP)

-* The user can enter a city and country
+* The user can enter a city
 * The user can get the weather in that location
-* The user can also see the forecast for the next 5-days.
+* The user can also see the forecast for the next 7-days.

 ## Further Exploration